 As a trader, from time-to-time, you may come across a stock split.
-While a split may not seem like a good thing, it’s not necessarily the case with a regular stock split.
+While a split may not sound like a good thing, it’s not necessarily a bad thing either, especially with stocks.
 According to Investopedia, stock splits allow companies to increase their shares without inflating the price.
 Shares are divided to create additional shares.
 The price of the stock also gets divided, which makes it significantly lower, making it easier for the everyday retail trader to buy stock.

 What is a Stock Split?

 Essentially, splitting stock is making multiple shares of stock from one main share.
-For example, if Company X decides to split its stock 2:1, the share would be split in half (divided by 2) and the current price of the stock would also be split in half or divided by 2.
+For example, if Company X decides to split its stock 3:1, the share would be split by a third (divided by 3) and the current price of the stock would also be split by a third or divided by 3.
 This doesn’t just apply to people who want to purchase stock, it also affects current shareholders.
-All of their shares would be doubled in this example.
-If you held 50 shares of a stock that issues a 2:1 split, you would then own 100 shares.
+All of their shares would be tripled in this example.
+If you held 50 shares of a stock that issues a 3:1 split, you would then own 150 shares.

 Stock splits do not give the company more market share or market value.
 They do, however, increase demand for those stocks because the stocks become more affordable to the average investor, which may cause a slight uptick in the share price.
 Stock splits are not necessarily good or bad, they are neutral.